-What started as a call to comfort the wounded during the Civil War has grown to strengthening our military families every single day.
+What started as a call to comfort the wounded during the Civil War has been "Strengthening Our Military Family®" every day since.

 President Abraham Lincoln took notice and responded to a letter by Chair Reverend George H. Stuart on December 12, 1861.
 The President wrote the “benevolent undertaking for the benefit of the soldiers” was both “proper and praiseworthy.”
 He concluded with, “I sincerely hope your plan may be as successful in execution, as it is just and generous in conception.”